-Each relevant service areas are aware that they have to bear the full cost of any debts that are written off within their budget, with the exception of Business Rates, as the collection of this debt is not wholly retained by the Council.
-Only 49% of the debts that are written off in the Business Rate service directly impact the Council budget.
+Each relevant service areas are aware that they must bear the full cost of any debts that are written off within their budget, except for Business Rates, as the collection of this debt is not wholly retained by the Council.
+Only 49% of the debts that are written off in the Business Rate service directly impact the Council's budget.